smbambling/ansible-role-scl/README.md

 Overview
 --------
 This role installs and manages the SCL Software Collections repository, packages/collections for Fedora, CentOS, and Scientific Linux.
-Addtionally it can create shebang wrapper scripts to make calling the SCL collections binaries
+Addtionally it can create wrapper wrapper scripts to make calling the SCL collections binaries

 Requirements
 ------------